 If you find that your foster animal is not a good long-term fit for you and you do not want to adopt, the animal will be made available for public adoption on our website.
 Under this circumstance, we do require that you continue to foster the animal until it finds a great home.
-To do this, you will work with our Applications team to review and approve potential adopters until your foster animal is officially adopted.
+This is so we can stay true to the foster to adopt process of bouncing the animal around to different homes less.
+To do this, you will work with our Applications team to review and meet with potential adopters until your foster animal is officially adopted.

-Once you are an approved foster home, you are able to foster as many animals as you feel comfortable with, as often as you would like!
-This means if you’d like to adopt but your first foster animal isn’t your forever companion, you can continue fostering until you find a great fit.
+Once you are a Ruff Start Rescue foster parent, you are able to foster as many animals as you feel comfortable with, as often as you would like!
+This means if you’d like to adopt but your first foster animal isn’t the best match, you can continue fostering until you find a great fit.
 It also means that, even if you adopt your first foster animal, you can continue to foster with our organization if you find it is a fun experience and you’d like to help further our mission in more ways than one.

 What to Know About Fostering to Adopt